averlon/logfile_telegram/README.md

 echo $$>./logfile_wrapper.pid

 while [ 1 ]; do
-  /usr/bin/perl ~/logfile.pl -l -v 4 --bot '<telegram bot token>' --output-file /var/log/av_logfile.log 2>>~/logfile.stderr 1>>~/logfile.stdout
+  /usr/bin/perl ./logfile.pl -l -v 4 --bot '<telegram bot token>' --output-file /var/log/av_logfile.log 2>>~/logfile.stderr 1>>~/logfile.stdout
   wait
   sleep 60
 done
 ```
-If you want to stop the script or reload the script once you probably have made you own changes you could do:
+If you want to stop the script or reload the script once you probably have made your own changes you could do:
 ```
 kill $(cat /home/<user>/logfile.pid)
 ```